OwitiMax/GUI-using-tkinter-Group-8/README.md

 generally the Tkinter llibrary is a good deal,one can create a gui without alot of concerns of importing other modules.since  tkinter is an inbuilt module and is generally simple to use.
 LabelFrame -	The LabelFrame widget is also a container widget used to mainly handle the complex widgets.
 MessageBox -	The MessageBox widget is mainly used to display messages in the Desktop applications.

+##Kivy
+Kivy is an OpenGL ES 2 accelerated framework for the creation of new user interfaces.
+It supports multiple platforms namely Windows, MacOSX, Linux, Android iOS and Raspberry Pi.
+It is open source and comes with over 20 widgets in its toolkit.